db7b5/joomla_stack/README.md

 Docker Compose is a tool that allows you to define and run multi-container Docker applications.
 With Compose, you can easily configure and start all the services that make up a Joomla stack using a single command.
 This makes it perfect for experimenting with Joomla in your homelab, as you can easily spin up a test environment without having to worry about configuring the various components of a Joomla stack manually.

 The first step in creating a Joomla stack with Docker Compose is to create a docker-compose.yml file.
 This file describes the services that make up the stack and how they are configured.
-Here is an example of a docker-compose.yml file for a Joomla stack:
+Here you will find an example of a docker-compose.yml file for a Joomla stack

+This file creates containers for Joomla, MySql and phpmyadmin.

 The phpMyAdmin service uses the phpmyadmin/phpmyadmin image, it is also linked to the MariaDB service and is configured with environment variables such as PMA_HOST, PMA_PORT and MYSQL_ROOT_PASSWORD, it maps the container’s port 80 to the host’s port 8080.